 Representation is comfort food.
 Representation made the privileged from marginalized origins feel empowered.
 As for people from privileged origins being newly organized on political movements, positive representation of protesters, activists and rebels is hoped to bring about a reinforcing effect.
 But the effect is floating, since the source of reinforcement is merely imaginary.
-Of course, I’m not saying that efforts for organizing the petit bourgeois and the middle class stops with this, other organizational activities are being done, of course.
+I’m not saying that efforts for organizing the petit bourgeois and the middle class stops with this.
+Other organizational activities are being done, of course, other than recruitment and other popular propaganda.
 I’m not addressing organizing here.
 I’m addressing the aesthetic appreciation caused by these practices.

 It seems like the form of appreciation of what I call as New Age Maoism only get from Mao’s assessment of art his response to the 2nd problem, extol or expose, but without its element in class analysis.
 What makes it “New Age” came from a certain mystical disappearance of the other aspects of Mao’s problematics in art.
 Most specially disappeared are the more important problems: the problem of class-stand and the problem of Marxist scholarship.
 New Age Maoism happens when organized petty bourgeois tend to extract a comfortable portion of Maoist thought compatible or tolerable for their class origins.
 A complete reversal of the requirement of transformation in Marxism-Leninism-Maoism which seeks for the person to delve into the difficult task of criticism and self-criticism: of self-consciousness of one’s own class origins and of contradictions and antagonisms.